 If your submission was successful, you should see a message indicating that provisioning is underway.
 Just as when you initiated the trial, a confirmation email will be sent to the primary contact when Live Assist for USD provisioning is complete.

-You can return to the Dynamics 365 Admin Center to check on the provisioning status.
+You can check on the provisioning status in the Dynamics 365 Admin Center.
 Select your instance, and click on the blue "Edit" button next to the word "Solutions" on the right.

 This will list the solutions available for your Dynamics instance.
 Initially, the status for "Live Assist for Microsoft Dynamics 365 Unified Service Desk" will appear as "Installation Pending".